The Driver: Cast and crew response

+Ryan O'Neal mentioned The Driver as one of the films he regretted doing.

 Isabelle Adjani later complained she felt the film hurt her career.
 "Afterwards the only American offers I got were bad ones", she said.
 "I did it, really because after The Story of Adele H everyone urged me to make a Hollywood film.
 I turned down several, and felt I couldn't continue to do that.
 And I liked Walter Hill.
 Only later did I realize I'd made a terrible mistake."

 Walter Hill recalled, "Had I not been shooting The Warriors at the time, I don't think my career would have survived.
 They loved it overseas, but in those days, that didn't matter that much.
 It made exactly zero dollars in the United States.

 "I think Ryan gave a very good performance", added Hill.
 "I was always very happy with what he did."
 He said, "I was very disappointed that people didn't particularly give him any credit for what he did.
 To me, he's the best he's ever been.
 I cannot imagine another actor.
 When you don't get who you want, sometimes you really do get lucky."